emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

 	(a x y : A)					-- The representing object and two points in the base.
 	(f : hom A x y)				-- An arrow in the base.
 	(u : hom A a x)				-- A lift of the domain.
-	: Eq (dhomFrom-representable A a x y f u)
+	: Equiv (dhomFrom-representable A a x y f u)
 		(∑ (d : hom A a y), (∑ (v : hom A a y), prod (hom2 A a x y u f d) (hom2 A a a y (id-arr A a) v d))) := triple-comp-equiv
 		(dhomFrom-representable A a x y f u)